Unitech/synapsis/README.md

 var synapse = new Synapsis({
   namespace: 'namespace-name',
   password: '123456',
-  // Current identity will be shared to all peers (accessible via router.identity bellow)
+  // Identity will be shared to all peers
   identity: {
     name : 'dashboard1',
     hostname : process.env.HOSTNAME